How to Become a Certified Administrative Professional

 Step 3: Become Certified

 General and industry-specific certifications are available for administrative professionals.
-General certifications include the International Association of Administrative Professionals' (IAAP) CAP credential and the International Virtual Assistant's Association's (IVAA) Certified Virtual Assistant credential.
-Legal Secretaries International, Inc. and the National Association of Legal Secretaries offer certifications for legal administrative professionals.
-The National Health Career Association offers the CMAA credential.
-Certification requirements vary by organization and certification type, but most require a combination of education and experience and passing an exam.
+General certifications include the International Association of Administrative Professionals' (IAAP) CAP credential and the International Virtual Assistants Association's (IVAA) Certified Virtual Assistant credential.
+Legal Secretaries International, Inc. and NALS (a national association for legal professionals) offer certifications for legal administrative professionals.
+The National Healthcareer Association offers the CMAA credential.
+Certification requirements vary by organization and certification type, but most include the appropriate combination of education and experience as well as passing exam scores.

 Step 4: Maintain Certification

 Certifications must be renewed on a regular basis.
 Depending on the organization, continuing education may be needed to keep a certification active.
 Continuing education may involve taking classes, passing exams, or both.
 For example, the IAAP requires a minimum of 30 hours of continuing education every five years for CAP certification renewal.
-Leadership activities and other certifications can also count towards recertification qualifications.
-In contrast, the CMAA certification only requires a minimum of 10 continuing education credits every two years.
+Leadership activities and other certifications can also count towards re-certification qualifications.
+In contrast, the CMAA certification lasts two years and only requires a minimum of 10 continuing education credits for renewal.